-The Top Countries for Digital Nomads
+The Best Places for Digital Nomads

 The more well-known digital nomad hotspots have certain benefits.
 The well-established expat populations, as well as the ease of access to everything, are major factors.

 This nation performs exceptionally well in the areas of health and safety and social life, with the lowest levels of air pollution among the top ten countries, as well as high levels of English proficiency.

-Working from the beach (at least part of the day) is a distinct possibility in Portugal, with an average monthly temperature of 17C.
+Working from the beach (at least part of the day) is a distinct possibility in Portugal, with an average monthly temperature of 17°C.

 Featuring Instagrammable cafés, high-speed Wi-Fi, beautiful beaches, lush jungles, beautiful villas at outrageously low costs, and a culture that encourages spiritual, physical, and professional growth, there is something for everyone in Bali.

 Canggu, Kuta, and Ubud are always buzzing with short-term nomads and long-term expatriates.
 Outside of Bali’s most popular areas, there are plenty of fascinating places to explore!

 Even the drawbacks, such as obnoxious tourists, unreliable WiFi, and minor crimes, can be easily avoided by strategically choosing where to stay in Mexico.

 Remote workers can potentially benefit from some of Mexico’s exceptional visa programs!
 For a variety of nationalities, a regular tourist visa is valid for six months, or one can file for a Temporary Resident’s Permit, which permits you to remain for up to four years.

 While it might be more expensive than Bali, the prices aren’t outrageous, additionally, the weather in the south is warm for the majority of the year.